 The alarm goes off before sunrise, but somehow you don’t mind.
 Outside your window, the warm Indian Ocean air carries the faint scent of salt and spice, and somewhere out there in Menai Bay, a pod of bottlenose dolphins is already going about its morning.
 Today, you’re going with them.

-Arriving in Paradise With a Purpose
+Arriving in Zanzibar With a Purpose

 A Typical Day on the Water